nurlandadashbayli/duckie04/README.md

 ## What’s Included

 - **Exercise Solutions**: All my completed solutions to the exercises are located in the `solutions` directory.
 Each solution is documented with explanations and comments to help understand the approach taken.
+- **Challenge-Specific Documentation**: Each challenge in its respective folder contains a `README.md` file that provides necessary explanations about the solution and usage instructions.

 ## License